rogsme/yams.media/content/config/radarr.md

 #### How many indexers can I have?

 As many as you want!
-Just repeat the steps to add new indexers in [Jackett](/config/jackett) and then follow this instructions again to add them to Radarr.
+Just repeat the steps to add new indexers in [Jackett](/config/jackett) and then follow these instructions again to add them to Radarr.
 The more indexers you have, the better!

 ### Download Clients